 About Daniel Laan

-Daniel Laan is professional landscape photographer from the Netherlands, who is passionate about conveying ethereal qualities through both photography and post-processing.
+Daniel Laan is a professional landscape photographer from the Netherlands, who is passionate about conveying ethereal qualities through both photography and post-processing.
 His turbulent mind finds serenity in the outdoors and his work comes alive through a dark and moody visual style.
 Daniel teaches fine-art landscape photography on location during exciting workshops.

 Sources on the Aurora: